lightelligence-io/docs/content/en/getting-started/setting-up-getting-started.md

 Let's check:

-1. To display the device type In the OLT portal, choose Choose **Devices & Types -> Device Types**.
+1. To display the device type In the OLT portal, choose **Devices & Types -> Device Types**.

 	You go to the device types overview.